daviemakz/risen-js/README.md

 // Defining the capabilities for a service is simply defining an object with functions attatched.
 // Its worth noting that if you were going to do caching / other performance improvements this
-// is probably where you want to do it! module.exports = {
+// is probably where you want to do it!
+You could also do it on the Express side using middleware. module.exports = {
   calculatePrime: (socket, data) => {
     // Invoke template(s)